 The fees are usually split between the parents, either in half or in proportion to their respective incomes.
 If one parent earns an income and the other parent does not, the parent earning the income may be required to pay all fees.
 The division of the fees at the time of the appointment can sometimes be adjusted later in the litigation process.

 If you are looking for support with a divorce involving child custody agreements, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and will happily meet you at our offices in Evanston, Chicago and Lake Forest, or at another location.
+We can be reached at (847) 868-9584 and will happily meet you at our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.